Managing special occasions

 Avoid making major decisions until after the occasion is over.
 If possible, treat yourself to something you enjoy doing.

-Go see a film, play some football, or just hang out with your friends.
+Go see a film, play some football, exercise or just hang out with your friends.
 See relaxation for more.

 Avoid bottling stuff up